Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reactants/Readme.md

 - __thawing_process__
   - Type: string
-  - Description: How was the reactant frozen, any special deviced
+  - Description: How was the reactant frozen, any special device?